heabijay/crtcli/README.md

     - UsrPackage/
       - ...

-- `crtcli pkg unpack-all MyMultiplePackages.zip /repos/ -mL 'en-US'` — Extracts packages from 'MyMultiplePackages.zip' file to folder '/repos/' with merging and localization cleanup transform except 'en-US' culture.
+- `crtcli pkg unpack-all MyMultiplePackages.zip -d /repos/ -mL 'en-US'` — Extracts packages from 'MyMultiplePackages.zip' file to folder '/repos/' with merging and localization cleanup transform except 'en-US' culture.

     The output folder structure will be:
   - /repos/